Decentralized CBF-based Safety Filters for Collision Avoidance of Cooperative Missile Systems with Input Constraints: Abstract

 \section{Abstract}

 This paper presents a decentralized safety filter for collision avoidance in multi-agent aerospace interception scenarios.
-The approach leverages robust control barrier functions (RCBFs) to guarantee forward invariance of safety sets under bounded inputs and high-relative-degree dynamics.
+The approach leverages robust control barrier functions (RCBFs) to guarantee forward invariance of safe sets under bounded inputs and high-relative-degree dynamics.
 Each effector executes its nominal cooperative guidance command, while a local quadratic program (QP) modifies the input only when necessary.
 Event-triggered activation based on range and zero-effort miss (ZEM) criteria ensures scalability by restricting active constraints to relevant neighbors.
-To resolve feasibility issues from simultaneous constraints, a slack-variable relaxation scheme is introduced that prioritizes critical agents in a Pareto-optimal manner.
+To ensure feasibility under multiple simultaneously active constraints, a slack-variable relaxation scheme is introduced that prioritizes critical agents in a Pareto-optimal manner.
 Simulation results in many-on-many interception scenarios demonstrate that the proposed framework maintains collision-free operation with minimal deviation from nominal guidance, providing a computationally efficient and scalable solution for safety-critical multi-agent aerospace systems.